-This exercise left us with only about 25 fires.
+This exercise left us with only about 25 fires with the potentially best environment conditions for burn morels.
 Certainly there are CA fires removed from our list will sprout mushrooms... (especially fires in Yosemite, Sierra, Sequoia and Stanislaus National Forest)... but here we are focusing only on Northern California.

 Next, we looked at the terrain of each fire.
 We targeted fires that were under 2,500 feet with relatively easy access.
 This was made easier by creating color gradients.